mojomast/voice-rag-devplan-assistant/README.md

 ### Prerequisites
 - Python 3.10+
-- OpenAI API Key *(optional when running in offline/test mode)*
+- OpenAI API Key *(required for automated testing; optional only for sandbox demos)*
-- Requesty.ai API Key (optional, for cost optimization)
+- Requesty.ai API Key *(required for automated testing; optional only for sandbox demos)*
 - Docker & Docker Compose (for production deployment)

 ### 1. Clone and Setup